The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 The 4K Performance Wall (Where FPS Stops Scaling)

 At 4K, the GPU does most of the work.
-That is the whole game.
 You can throw more CPU at the problem, faster RAM, and exotic cooling, but at true 4K you hit diminishing returns fast.
-The biggest FPS jumps come from:
+The biggest FPS jumps come from going up a GPU tier and keeping that GPU cool and stable enough to hold boost clocks.

 • Going up a GPU tier